koonwen/domainslib/README.md

 # OBatcher Domainslibs Fork Artefact

+This library implements an experimental research fork of Multicore OCaml's standard Domainslib library that implements batch-parallel data structures.

+- Domainslib is available here: https://github.com/ocaml-multicore/domainslib
+  - Our development is built on top of a pending PR to domainslib that adds support for creating empty promises, as exposed by the function `promise` in `lib/task.ml`, line 40.

+- The implementation of OBatcher is under `lib/batcher.ml` which provides the `Make` functor it provides to convert explicitly batched data-structures to direct style.

+- The directory `data/` provides the implementation of OBatcher's batch-parallel B-tree (in `data/btree.ml`) and its batch-parallel Skiplist (in `data/skiplist.ml`).

+- The `benchmarks` directory includes the experimental setup for any evaluations presented in the paper.
+The jupyter notebook `paper-artefact.ipynb` can be used to reproduce our results.

+  - We do not package the `datalog` library in this artefact as it is available on opam. `benchmarks/datalog_bench.ml` describes our coarse-grained and batched wrappers around this library.

 Note: For the jupyter notebook, you will need `ipympl` installed, via `pip install ipympl`.

 This fork introduces support for a technique called "batching" which